GeorgeCiesinski/custom-drupal-docs/README.md

 * its-site
 * its-cab
-* its-gallery
+* Humber Drupal Theme

 These docs are built using [MkDocs](https://www.mkdocs.org/) and the [Material Theme](https://squidfunk.github.io/mkdocs-material/).
 MkDocs is a static site generator that converts markdown files into beautiful documentation and makes the process of creating documentation very quick and easy.

-## Updating the Docs
+## Using the Docs

-In order to make changes, it is recommended to clone and setup the project locally.
+These docs need to be cloned and served locally before use.

 ### Cloning Repository